-Grana Padano DOP: one of the Italian food excellence, all over well-know.
-Produced in the area around the Po River Valley, it has different ripening stages.
+Grana Padano DOP: one of the Italian food excellence, all over well-know

 The origin of Grana Padano DOP cheese begins during the eleventh century, when the Cistercian monks started the reclamation and irrigation of many lands of the Po Valley, in particular those between the Ticino and the Adda rivers.